shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 Attestation: OE SDK Integration with Intel® SGX SDK quote-ex Library for Generation of Evidence in New Formats
 ====

-This design document proposes an extension of the OE SDK implementation for integration with the Intel® SGX SDK quote-ex library, for support of generation of evidence in new SGX formats such as Enhanced Privacy ID (EPID).
+This design document proposes an extension of the OE SDK V0.9 implementation for integration with the Intel® SGX SDK quote-ex library, for support of generation of evidence in new SGX formats such as Enhanced Privacy ID (EPID).

 # Motivation

-The existing implementation of OE SDK SGX attestation, based on the Intel® SGX SDK Data Center Attestation Primitives (DCAP) quote generation library (simply called the DCAP library), only supports generation of evidence in a single SGX ECDSA-p256 format.
+The V0.9 implementation of the OE SDK SGX attestation, based on the Intel® SGX SDK Data Center Attestation Primitives (DCAP) quote generation library (simply called the DCAP library), only supports generation of evidence in a single SGX ECDSA-p256 format.